Kcav18/stock-analysis/README.md

 | -------------                |        -------------           |
 ![2018 SockAnalysisData Original Timer](https://github.com/Kcav18/stock-analysis/blob/main/Resources/2018_Timer_original.png) | ![2018 StockAnalysisData Refactored Timer](https://github.com/Kcav18/stock-analysis/blob/main/Resources/2018_Timer_Refactored.png) |

-The timers above show that on average, the code will run 82% faster with the refactoring.
+The timers above show that on average, the code will run 82% faster with the refactoring!
 That will be a huge deal with a larger dataset!

+I will be happy to complete further analysis once you provide me with more options.
+Otherwise, feel free to share this code with your next Data Analyst - it should help them get a jumpstart on your analysis.

 ## Summary